 Not only do you or any guests not want to be unintentionally stepping in it, but dog poo is also actually harmful to the environment.
 Toxic bacteria seeps through the soil and can end up in waterways where it is detrimental to both humans and aquatic life.
 So, scoop the poop regularly.

-Slugs and snails are not welcome in a dog-friendly garden
+Slugs and snails are not welcome in gardens for dogs

 No gardener welcomes these slimy visitors and if you have a dog, this is especially true as they can pose a serious health risk-Lungworm which can be fatal.